d-smith/notes/aws/security-specialty/04-logging-and-monitoring.md

 * API calls to control plane are logged by CloudTrail
 * Metadata around calls is logged (see above)
 * Events sent to s3 bucket - use s3 to manage the retention and archiving and purging of the files.
-* Delivered event 5 active minutes, can be a 15 minute delay
+* Delivered every 5 active minutes, can be a 15 minute delay
 * Notifications available
 * Can aggregate logs across regions, and aggregate across accounts
 * Can validate log file integrity (digests on the hour, every hour, AWS has the private key)